wulongict/SpectralArchive/README.md

 Spectroscape has a web user interface, which enables real time searching for approximate nearest neighbors (ANNs) against an archive with hundreds of millions of spectra.

 ## Video tutorial for installation
-For installation, users may either follow the [video tutorial](https://youtu.be/C1a9RUqPxYs) below or read through the next section of the ReadMe.md file.
+For installation, users may either follow the [YouTube video tutorial](https://youtu.be/C1a9RUqPxYs) below or read through the next section of the ReadMe.md file.

 [![](https://markdown-videos.deta.dev/youtube/C1a9RUqPxYs)](https://youtu.be/C1a9RUqPxYs)